-When you search an index, you get citations.
+When you search an index or Omni, you get citations.
 They're often called references, as well.

-A citation is a description of an article, including information on where and when it was published.
+A citation is a description of an article (or a book, or any other type of document), including information on where and when it was published.

 Journal article citations always include the: